(Becky, the Mama.)

 Ikea Stainless Mixing Bowls – I have a lot of pretty (and pricey) mixing bowls, but I reach for these 95% of the time.
 They are lightweight, easy to clean, easy to store, unbreakable.
 Love them!!
 I have two really big ones, two medium ones and four small ones.
 The really big ones are wonderful for kale salads or kale chips.
 Plenty of room to toss a head or two of kale around in some seasoning or dressing.

 Pampered Chef Cutting Board – I’m sure there are other great cutting boards out there, but of the ones I have, this is my favorite.
 It’s simple, dishwasher safe, grips well to the counter so it never slides out from under me.
+This cutting board by Cuisinart looks like a good option with a similar size and feel.

 Old Fashion Popcorn Maker – I wish we didn’t love this little guy so much…but we do!
 Jared’s mom bought him this for Christmas last year.
 I never liked popcorn and didn’t understand why Jared’s family loved it so much.
 But I’d never made fresh popped popcorn.
 Sprinkled with a little nutritional yeast, smoked paprika, onion powder, and seasoning salt…it’s so good.
+(Note: since writing this post, we’ve upgraded to one with metal gears after the nylon gears broke on us.
+If you make a lot of popcorn, go with the Whirly-Pop with metal gears.
+We have the red one and it’s super cute!)

 Salad Spinner – Every healthy kitchen needs a salad spinner, in my opinion.
 Washing and drying lettuce without it is a pain…and when something is a pain, you’re less likely to do it (and therefore eat it).
 Bagged lettuces have their place, but other than delicate lettuces like baby spinach, I generally prefer buying heartier lettuces like kale or romaine by the head.
 A salad spinner makes it a cinch to wash, dry, and store for later use.
 It’s also perfect for washing and drying herbs like parsley and cilantro.
 The OXO brand is my favorite.
 If you shop sales, you can find a good deal on it.
 I found one last year at Kohl’s for $20 with a sale and a coupon.